 LMU CARES offers a number of trainings covering a broad range of topics, including sexual assault prevention, alcohol and drug education, personal responsibility, cross-cultural dialogue, resilience and more.
 If you are a student interested in hosting one of these workshops for your student organization, please email the LMU CARES office at firstname.lastname@example.org.

 LMU Pregame is a 90-minute interactive program discussing responsible alcohol and drug consumption and personal accountability, asking individuals to own the actions of their mind, hand and heart.

-This program is the first in a series of three required workshops for all incoming first-year and transfer students, and is facilitated by a trained staff member.
+This program is the first in a series of four required workshops for all incoming first-year and transfer students, and is facilitated by a trained staff member.

 LMU CARES: Code Certified

 Code Certified is a 90-minute interactive program about the climate of sexual and interpersonal misconduct, the definition of consent and how to ask for it/revoke it, the importance of bystander intervention, and the LMU support services and resources for students who experience misconduct.

-This program is the second in a series of three required workshops for all incoming first-year and transfer students, and is facilitated by a trained staff member.
+This program is the second in a series of four required workshops for all incoming first-year and transfer students, and is facilitated by a trained staff member.

 Courageous Conversations is a 90-minute interactive program designed to empower students to acknowledge and understand their biases, learn strategies to mitigate the unintentional, spontaneous judgments we have been wired to make and build skills pertaining to intercultural dialogue and respect creating proficiency in controversy with civility.

-This program is the third in a series of three required workshops for all incoming first-year and transfer students, and is facilitated by a trained staff member.
+This program is the fourth in a series of four required workshops for all incoming first-year and transfer students, and is facilitated by a trained staff member.